linas/i370-bigfoot/README.md

 explict design decision.

 Some issues:
 * The current system is quasi-stable.
-It mostly runs, and then it doesn't.
+It seems to run.
+Things seem to work.
 Parts of the kernel remain unfinished or untested.
+These are listed further, below.

 * The glibc C library presents issues.
 Patches for a circa-1999-era glibc-2.1 are available on the original bigfoot site.
 However, modern compilers (needed for cross-compilation) cannot compile the old glibc.
-Conversely, the old compiler in use here (gcc-3.4.6) cannot compile modern glibc (currently glibc-2.40).
-Perhaps some middle version between 2.1 and 2.40 is possible?
+Conversely, the old compiler in use here (gcc-3.4.6) cannot compile modern glibc (currently glibc-2.43).
+Perhaps some middle version between 2.1 and 2.43 is possible?

 * Dynamic library loading (needed for shared libraries) was never completed when the original project was abandoned.
-Most of the needed support is in the assembler, but is almost certainly buggy.
+Most of the needed support is in the assembler, but might be buggy.
+The GOT/PLT design never got fully underway, the glibc `ld.so` compiled but didn't run.
+There's been no work to create `ld.so` for uClibc.

 * SMP support in the kernel was started, but never finished.

 * The current uClibc/i370 version does not support (posix) threads.

+* The kernel does not have any 3880/3990 CKD/ECKD drivers, which means that there is no disk storage.
+The demos all run from a ramdisk, but the overall system is unusable without working disks.
+All of the basic support for subchannels and schibs is in place; see the 3215 driver for a working example.
+There are even stubs for both ckd and eckd; they are empty.

+* The 3215 terminal driver works.
+However, line mode terminal access to unix is annoying: normal unix shells expect character-mode access.
+  There are two ways to get character-mode ttys/ptys:
+  -- Get a tty interface by using Paul Edwards characer-mode Hercules
+     device: its like the 3215, but does characters.
+A Linux kernel tty driver would need to to be written for that.
+The current raw-3215 driver does not use the kernel tty subsystem.
+  -- Get a pty interface by logging in over the net.
+This requires
+     network interfaces.
+Provide networking for the Linux kernel is easy, in principle.
+In practice, this needs copy-in/copy-out with checksumming, and these are currently stubs in the Linux kernel.
+     They are just like regular copy-in/copy-out (which work fine) but also do checksumming; these are used by the TCP/IP stack.
+In addition, a System/390 CTCA driver would need to be written, to get the network interfaces.
+Hercules uses the CTCA (Channel to Channel Attach) to provide TCP/IP through the host, so that works.
+     What's missing is the kernel CTCA driver.
+Can't be that hard, right?

 ## HOWTO
 The easiest way to try the system is to install Docker, build the Docker